QuantEcon/lecture-jax/lectures/wealth_dynamics.md

     return wp
 ```

-Here's function to simulate the time series of wealth for an individual household
+Here's a function to simulate the time series of wealth for an individual household

 ```{code-cell} ipython3
 @numba.jit